rday45/flask-web-server/README.md

 http://127.0.0.1:5000/characters/

-method = GET
+Method = GET

-this endpoint will allow any logged in user to view all characters and their associated user's id and username.
+This endpoint will allow any logged in user to view all characters and their associated user's id and username.
 A user must be authenticated to use this endpoint.

-if successful, the following response will be sent:
+If successful, the following response will be sent:

 ```JSON
 [